dmurdoch/parseLatex/README.md

 ## Example

-This is a basic example :
+This is a basic example.

 ``` r
 library(parseLatex)